Abu Bakr: Subsequent life in Mecca

 Most of the slaves liberated by Abu Bakr were either women or old and frail men.
-When the father of Abu Bakr asked him why he didn't liberate strong and young slaves, who could be a source of strength for him, Abu Bakr replied that he was freeing the slaves for the sake of God, and not for his own sake.
+When his father asked him why he did not liberate strong and young slaves, who could be a source of strength for him, Abu Bakr replied that he was freeing the slaves for the sake of God, and not for his own sake.

 Persecution by the Quraysh, 613

 For three years after the birth of Islam, Muslims kept their faith private.
 In 613, according to Islamic tradition, Muhammad was commanded by God to call people to Islam openly.
 The first public address inviting people to offer allegiance to Muhammad was delivered by Abu Bakr.
 In a fit of fury, the young men of the Quraysh tribe rushed at Abu Bakr and beat him until he lost consciousness.
-Following this incident, Abu Bakr's mother converted to Islam.
+Following this incident, his mother converted to Islam.
 Abu Bakr was persecuted many times by the Quraysh.
 Though Abu Bakr's beliefs would have been defended by his own clan, it would not be so for the entire Quraysh tribe.

 Last years in Mecca

 In 617, the Quraysh enforced a boycott against the Banu Hashim.
 Muhammad along with his supporters from Banu Hashim, were cut off in a pass away from Mecca.
 All social relations with the Banu Hashim were cut off and their state was that of imprisonment.
-Before it many Muslims migrated to Abyssinia (now Ethiopia).
+Before it many Muslims migrated to Abyssinia (now Ethiopia and Eritrea).
 Abu Bakr, feeling distressed, set out for Yemen and then to Abyssinia from there.
-He met a friend of his named Ad-Dughna (chief of the Qarah tribe) outside Mecca, who invited Abu Bakr to seek his protection against the Quraysh.
-Abu Bakr went back to Mecca, it was a relief for him, but soon due to the pressure of Quraysh, Ad-Dughna was forced to renounce his protection.
+He met a friend of his named Ad-Dughna (chief of the Qarah tribe) outside Mecca, who invited Abu Bakr to seek his protection against the Qurayshites.
+Abu Bakr went back to Mecca, it was a relief for him.
+But soon due to the pressure of the Quraysh, Ad-Dughna was forced to renounce his protection.
 Once again the Quraysh were free to persecute Abu Bakr.

 In 620, Muhammad's uncle and protector, Abu Talib ibn Abd al-Muttalib, and Muhammad's wife Khadija died.
 Abu Bakr's daughter Aisha was betrothed to Muhammad; however, it was decided that the actual marriage ceremony would be held later.
-In 620 Abu Bakr was the first person to testify to Muhammad's Isra and Mi'raj (Night Journey).
+In 620, Abu Bakr was the first person to testify to Muhammad's Isra and Mi'raj.